 During the site review, the auditor observed audit notices posted in the administrative building, counselor's area, and medical.
 The notices were observed in multiple areas accessible to confined persons, staff, contractors, volunteer and visitors.
 The institution has signage related to PREA and how to report posted throughout the facility in Spanish and English telling confined persons that Sexual Abuse and Harassment are not tolerated and how to report it.
-PREA Signs were observed prominently posted in the all areas of the facility.
+PREA Signs were observed prominently posted in all areas of the facility.
 Informally interviewed inmates during the site review were able to name multiple ways to report sexual abuse and sexual harassment.
 Many said the information is posted on the walls and that they have learned about PREA at this facility and other GDC facilities they have been housed.

 Confined person said they could report to family members by phone, mail, or the KIOSK.
 On the KIOSK confined persons may conduct video visitation and report that way as well Confined persons who were informally interviewed indicated that staff make rounds between dorms.
-The facility has very few cameras to assist with supervision of confined persons; staff relies on line of sight supervision.
+The facility has cameras to complement staff supervision of confined persons; staff also utilizes line of sight supervision.
 The auditor tested confined persons phones in common areas to ensure they were operational by placing a call to the PREA Unit.
 Outgoing mail boxes were observed during the site tour.
 Per review of the Detainee Handbook, confined persons can receive and send mail Monday through Thursday, with the exception of holidays.
 Mail is delivered to the dorms Monday through Thursday.
-Stamps are available at the store, the confined person can purchase up to 20 stamps per month.
-Flyer for the Crisis Line & Safe House of Central Georgia with the hotline number was posted throughout the facility.
-The auditor also observed addresses for reporting sexual abuse.
+Stamps are available at the store; the confined person can purchase stamps.
+Indigent confined persons are allotted three stamps per week.